spacotto/grimoire/python/chapters/chapter085.md

 # Configuration Management

-Configuration management is how your application handles settings that change between environments, machines, or deployments — things like API keys, database URLs, and feature flags.
+Configuration management is how your application handles settings that change between environments, machines, or deployments: things like API keys, database URLs, and feature flags.
 The goal: keep config out of your code, make it easy to change, and never ship secrets to version control.

----

 ## Configuration vs. Code

-**Code** is logic — it doesn't change between environments.
+- **Code** is logic, it doesn't change between environments.  -
-**Configuration** is anything that does: hostnames, ports, credentials, timeouts, feature toggles.
+- **Configuration** is anything that deals with hostnames, ports, credentials, timeouts, feature toggles.

+>[!TIP]
-A simple rule: if you'd need to change a value to run the app somewhere else, it's config — not code.
+>If you'd need to change a value to run the app somewhere else, it's config — not code.

 ```python
 # ❌ Config baked into code